Jonathan-Chan8/COMP9323-Group-Project/supportsConnect/README.md

     $ python add_test_data.py

-    It should say "- instance added" a bunch of times
+    If successful, it should say "- instance added" a bunch of times.
+    -- The user test data (login/password) details are in the add_test_data.py file -

 ## Making changes to the database in models.py ##